 You should consider the following key areas when creating your Information Governance policy:

 Usage policy: You can contain a lot of security risk using a well-defined usage policy that specifically details who can access data and under what circumstances.

 Accountability: You should create a position such as Chief Data Officer or dedicate a department to the creation of standard policies to ensure that someone in your organization is responsible for data-handling policies.

 Records Management: Large organizations could store up to 10 petabytes of information annually, which is costly.
 Using IG, you could save on storage costs by identifying and storing data that has value.
-According to Compliance, Governance, and Oversight Council’s (CGOC) resource guide, 69 percent of retained enterprise data is “debris” and does not have any business, legal, or regulatory value.

-Compliance: Laws, business needs, and regulations govern how you keep your information.
-After that, you should discard it as per an established lifecycle schedule base on legal, regulatory, and business requirements.
+Compliance: Laws, business needs and regulations govern how you keep your information.
+After that, you should discard it as per an established lifecycle schedule base on legal, regulatory and business requirements.

-Education: As with all other company policies, the training of your employees, partners, and vendors about your IG program competes the circle.
+Education: As with all other company policies, the training of your employees, partners and vendors about your IG program competes the circle.